 “How did you know?”
 I spit.

 “He was too willing to pay me off.
 He was too willing to shut me up.
 He would have given me anything that I asked for, I knew it.
 I asked for 750 and he agreed immediately.
-I did plan on giving some to Ann, but she acted so fucked up when she got back…” He trailed off.
+I did plan on giving some to Ann, but she acted so fucked up when she got back…” He trails off.

-“I probably could have gotten some money from that Madison kid, too, but I didn’t want to press my luck.”
-He mutters.
+“I probably could have gotten some money from that Madison kid, too, but I didn’t want to press my luck,” he mutters.

 “What happened after she came back here?”
 I spit, seething.

 “Nothing.
 She went to school in Vegas.
 She got a job.
 She was never home.
 Her mother and I rarely saw her and when we did, she was aloof on good days and a terror on bad ones.
 Carla stopped dealing with her completely.”
-Neither one of you would have had to deal with her if you had left her in peace in Montesano with Ray.
+Neither of you would have had to deal with her if you had left her in peace in Montesano with Ray.

 “Any idea why nobody was ever arrested or even questioned about this?”
 I ask.